Getting to Know Pinotage

 Lanzerac Pinotage 2015

 Lanzerac Wine Estate is part of a bold legacy – it is home to the world’s first bottled Pinotage.
 The wine farm dates back to as far as 1692 and is one of the oldest in the Western Cape.
-Now, the Estate’s 5 Star Hotel and luxurious Spa can be enjoyed, with the venue also offering up their space for functions.
+Today, the estate’s 5-star hotel and luxurious spa attracts many visitors.
+Wine and food epicureans can indulge their tastebuds at one of their many restaurants: Lanzerac Deli, Manor Kitchen, Taphuis or Craven Lounge.

 |TASTING NOTES||Three words – juicy, succulent and smooth.
 This Pinotage offers smoky-soft top notes mixed with black plums and cherries.
 The tannins contribute to a spicy, meaty characteristic that sets the Lanzerac Pinotage 2015 apart from the rest.|